CruzMRamirez/Project40-conversion/ReadMe.md

 ## Creating Branches
 ***
-Respect the Master Branch or the Main Branch.
-In no situation should you push to the Main/Master branch nor should you push to the Development Branch.
-Create a branch and then create a pull request for the branch once the work is done.
+Respect the Master Branch or the Main Branch and the Development Branch.
+In no situation should you push to the Main/Master branch, nor should you push to the Development Branch.
+Create a branch for your work and then create a pull request for the branch once the work is done.
+Checkout out Issue #1 for an example of how an issue should look.
+Checkout pull request #2 for an example of how a pull request should look.

 ### Use this naming convention for the branches.